Jul 28, 2022 6 Min READ

 factory building warehouse

 Most of the time when you’re renting warehouse space, you’ll pay according to how much square footage you use.
-While this isn’t always the case, it’s a pretty solid rule of thumb.
+While this isn’t always the case, it’s a pretty solid rule of thumb for commercial leases.
 But before you sign any contracts, you’ll need to figure out exactly what your storage needs are.

 Another important consideration is where your inventory is coming from.
 Are your products being shipped (and received) on pallets?
 Then your warehouse will need to have a loading dock.
 Or maybe your inventory will arrive in large shipping containers?
 If that’s the case, you’ll need to find a warehouse that can accommodate container movement.